Stay inside. Wash your hands. Try not to panic about the state of the economy and its impacts on your money.

 Keeping remote teams engaged, productive and financially well during this pandemic can feel like a tall order for employers.
 Even if a steady paycheck is still coming in, employee financial stress sharply increases during times of uncertainty.

-Workers have questions around setting up and using emergency savings, staying on track for retirement in this volatile market and understanding what’s going on with student loan interest, the stimulus package, and tax day.
-And, they’re (remotely) turning to their employer for answers.
+Workers have questions around setting up and using emergency savings, staying on track for retirement in this volatile market and understanding what’s going on with student loan interest, the next stimulus package, and financial market volatility.
+They’re (remotely) turning to their employer for answers.

-Some workplaces are launching in-house strategies, while many are turning to trusted financial wellness programs that employ personal finance experts for gold-star guidance.
-Either way, digital-first financial wellness benefits are on the rise.
+Some workplaces are launching in-house strategies, while many are turning to trusted financial wellbeing programs that employ personal finance experts for gold-star guidance.
+Either way, digital-first financial wellbeing benefits are on the rise.

-Here are 5 strategies that innovative HR teams are using to optimize their digital financial wellness strategy for the new world of remote workforces.
+Here are 5 strategies that innovative HR teams are using to optimize their digital financial wellbeing strategy for the new world of remote workforces.

 Harness digital education